-If you are a Linux user, or a webmaster managing your own website (which is probably hosted on a Linux server), you will surely come across a situation when you try to upload a file or modify a document and receive the error “You do not have the permissions to upload file to the folder“.
-And after some googling, the solution is often as easy as setting the file permission to “775″ or “777″.
-So what exactly does “777″ mean?
-And why must it be ’7′, and not ’8′ or ’9′?
+If you’re a Linux user or a system administrator managing a Linux server, you’ll come across the “You do not have the permissions to upload file to the folder” error.
+After some Googling, the solution is often as easy as setting the file permission to “775” or “777.”
+In technical terms, you will be asked to “chmod 777 the file.”
+But what does “777” mean?
+And why must it be “7” and not “8” or “9”?

 Understanding File Permissions

-- The Owner is the usually the creator of the files/folders.
-In Linux, files or folders that you created in your Home directory are usually owned by you, unless you specifically change the ownership.
+- The Owner is usually the creator of the file or folder.
+In Linux, any files or folders that you create in your Home directory are usually owned by you unless you specifically change the ownership.

 - The Group contains a group of users who share the same permissions and user privilege.